erhaym/decrypt-chromium-passwords/README.md

 };
 ```

-This part of the code defines the Initialization Vector (IV) used for AES in CBC mode.
+This is the Initialization Vector (IV) used for AES in CBC mode.
 As we can see the IV is fixed an consists of 16 space characters (0x20).

+## Accessing the Keyring

 A keyring is a secure credential storage service provided by the operating system's desktop environment.
 It is a centralized, encrypted database that store secrets, passwords, keys and certificates and make them available to applications.